DaltonSenseman/Procedural_Project/README.md

    2. Allow user to input a password for the user |Completed|
       * The password must contain at least one digit, at least one lowercase letter, and at least one uppercase letter.
 The password cannot contain a space or any other symbols.  |Completed|
       * Use a recursive function to encrypt the password.  |Completed|
    3. Optional: Require users to log in.
-Track which employee recorded production.
+Track which employee recorded production. |inprogress|